uakroncs2/project4/README.md

 With this project you will be sorting using various sorting methods!

-I have provided the header file for the Sprting class, and you MUST implement all neccesary functions.
+I have provided the header file for the Srrting struct, and you MUST implement all neccesary functions.

 ## Files